18F/ux-guide/_pages/research/plan.md

 Good research is collaborative.
 People who help accomplish the research are more likely to agree with its outputs.

-When planning your research, clarify with your partners [the typical activities involved in 18F’s research]({{site.baseurl}}/research/clarify-the-basics/#a-team-activity), and determine which members of your partner agency’s team will help at each stage of the research process (that is, plan; do; analyze, synthesize, and share).
-Including partners in this process helps meet our team’s principles of [designing together]({{site.baseurl}}/our-approach/values-and-principles/#we-design-together) and [coaching advocates.]({{site.baseurl}}/our-approach/values-and-principles/#we-coach-advocates)
+When planning your research, review with your partners [the typical activities involved in 18F’s research]({{site.baseurl}}/research/clarify-the-basics/#a-team-activity), and determine which members of your partner agency’s team will help at each stage of the research process (that is, plan; do; analyze, synthesize, and share).
+Including partners in this process helps meet our team’s principles of [designing together]({{site.baseurl}}/our-approach/values-and-principles/#we-design-together) and [training advocates]({{site.baseurl}}/our-approach/values-and-principles/#we-train-advocates).

+Consider whose perspective might be missing from the planning process.
+Identify opportunities to include people who have direct experience using the product or service.
+Involve people who interact directly and regularly with end users.
+Ideally we are designing and building _with_ the people who will be impacted by the outcomes of our research, not just _for_ them.

+Run a [frames of reference bias identification workshop (18F/GSA access only](https://docs.google.com/presentation/d/1l9UrizeRtiYrdclCRb7LIxPQF6XTvCI5A58ty-blRj4/edit?usp=sharing)) so the team can avoid influencing the evidence they gather based on the things they presume to be true.
+The team should also collectively review this guide's [bias](https://ux-guide.18f.gov/research/bias/) and [ethics](https://ux-guide.18f.gov/research/ethics/) pages to ensure these are accounted for in the research.

 ### Timeline